qfl1ck32/mongo-bundle/DOCUMENTATION.md

   },
 });

-// user.comments will be an Array of Comment
+// user.comments will be an Array of Comment objects
 ```

 ## Transactions